 ROSEN, A LEADING NATIONAL FIRM, Encourages Zynex, Inc. Investors to Inquire About Class Action Investigation – ZYXI

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Zynex, Inc. (NASDAQ: ZYXI) resulting from allegations that Zynex may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Zynex, Inc. ZYXI resulting from allegations that Zynex may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Zynex securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.